Utility Shut Offs -

 Post to Beam Connections, Joist Hangers -

-A positive connection where post meet beams and where beam meet each other is usually a very simple step, cheap and all connections should have them.
-Many structures and decks are lacking joist hangers, again, a simple and cheap fix that can save your life and help your home survive and earthquake.
+A positive connection where posts meet beams and where beams meet each other is usually a very simple, inexpensive step, and all connections should have them.
+Many structures and decks are lacking joist hangers, again, a simple and cheap fix that can save your life and help your home survive an earthquake.

 More Information -